xXBricksquadXx/TN-Legal-RAG/docs/tn/code/tca-10-7-101-records-construed.md

 This definition provision tells you what “records” means in Part 1 of the public records chapter.
 It includes:

-- records of the county legislative body,
+- records of the county legislative body;
-- records of the common law, circuit, criminal, and chancery courts,
+- records of the common law, circuit, criminal, and chancery courts;
-- the register’s books, and
+- the register’s books; and
 - the surveyor’s and entry taker’s books,

 plus all other public records that the law requires to be kept in the courts of Tennessee.